ISISNeutronMuon/MDANSE/Doc/pages/analysis_jobs.rst

 Computes the static structure factor for a set of atoms.

-The static structure factor is calculated from the pair distribution function.
+The static structure factor is calculated as a Fourier transform of the partial pair distribution function (following the Faber-Ziman definition).
-The result is defined as S(q) = F_coh(q, t = 0).

 Inputs: